 # ntpdate pool.ntp.org ntpdate: adjust time server 220.127.116.11 offset 0.001907 sec # ntpdate 18.104.22.168 ntpdate: no server suitable for synchronization found

 Just add NAT!
 Only instead of creating an incoming NAT rule from the WAN as your are accustomed to doing, you will instead redirect all outgoing NTP traffic to the IP address of the firewall (or other internal NTP server of your choice).
+You can also use 127.0.0.1, which basically tells your firewall to redirect to itself.
 These are the steps to create NTP NAT rules on a pfSense, but this should work for nearly any firewall.

 For pfSense, go to Firewall -> NAT and then Add (Up arrow).
 Type in the info similar to what you see below.